-There are lots of businesses that leave a lot of rewards on the table by not using the right credit card.
-In this post I wanted to take an in-depth look at the Ink Business Unlimited℠ Credit Card.
+A majority of businesses leave a lot of rewards on the table by not using the right credit card.

-This card was only introduced last year, and in my opinion is the single most compelling business credit card for everyday, non-bonused spending, without any caps on how many rewards you can earn.
+In this post, I wanted to take an in-depth look at the Ink Business Unlimited® Credit Card, which is in my opinion the single most compelling business credit card for everyday, non-bonused spending, without any caps on how many rewards you can earn.
 But there’s a trick to maximizing the rewards.

 The Chase Ink Business Unlimited Card is the third card in Chase’s excellent “Ink” business card lineup.
 There are so many things that make this card great, from the purchase protection to the rewards it offers.
 But unlike some other cards, you’ll need to know what you’re doing to get the most value out of this card.